DakobedBard/dsi-spark/individual.md

 2. Similiar to `map`, `filter` for entries with more than 5 chocolate chip cookies.

-3. Most Spark built-in functions assumes each item in the RDD is a tuple of 2 `(key, value)`.
-   Use `map` again on `json_rdd` to make each item a tuple, i.e. `(name, cookie bought)`.
-   Run a `.first()` to confirm your results.

-   **Note:**

-   **All your map functions are not run in the Spark backend when you execute it.
-   The map operations are run when a  is called where the items are needed.
-This is known as **

-4. Now we are interested in calculating how much people purchased for their cookies.
+3. Now we are interested in calculating how much people purchased for their cookies.
 Use `mapByValue` to return an RDD with tuples `(name, money purchased)`.
 Again run a `first()` to confirm.

 5. Make the names lower-case, use `mapByKey` to achieve that.